 - Rename files

-- Edit files’ titles and filename
+- Edit files’ titles and filenames

 - Delete files

-Updating Your Asset Indexes
+Updating Asset Indexes

-Craft provides a way to perform a large variety of image transformations to your assets.
+Craft provides a way to perform a variety of image transformations to your assets.
 See Image Transforms for more information.